csi-greifflab/Absolut/README.md

 ./AbsolutNoLib
 ```

-Note: all commands are the same for *./Absolut* or *./AbsolutNoLib*
+All commands are identical for *./Absolut* or *./AbsolutNoLib*

+An all-in-one example for most tasks is:\
-All-in-one example (plan 3GB of disk space, 2 GB memory and 500MB download)
+*plan 3GB of disk space, 2 GB memory and 500MB download*
 ```bash
 #With ./Absolut or ./AbsolutNoLib:
 ./Absolut discretize 1CZ8 VW 5.25 FuC